Share Link Invitations and URLs

 One Invitation Email Per Recipient Per Day

-Invitation emails for share links can only be sent one time every 24 hours to each recipient, even if invite the same person to the link repeatedly.
+Invitation emails for Share Links can only be sent one time every 24 hours to each recipient, even if you invite the same person to the link repeatedly.

-Directly inviting someone more than once to your share link with an invitation email is different from an automatically re-sent invitation that is generated when link re-use is detected.
+Directly inviting someone more than once to your Share Link with an invitation email is different from an automatically re-sent invitation generated when an access-controlled link is opened in a new browser.

 Email Invitation Reply-To Addresses